bahorn/skp/README.md

 the patch you can use the `just test-batch` command.

-Create a file containing the paths to each kernel you want to test, then run `just test-batch kernels.lst` and it will use `./src/scripts/verify.py` to tell you which kernels failed to boot.
+Create a file containing the paths to each kernel you want to test, then run `just test-batch kernels.lst payload.bin` and it will use `./src/scripts/verify.py` to tell you which kernels failed to boot.

-A timeout of 15 seconds is used for each kernel, which might not be enough.
+A timeout of 30 seconds is used for each kernel, which might not be enough.
 You can change it in `./src/test-batch.sh`.

 An example list of kernels looks like: